heroisaprinciple/aphablog/README.md

 By writing `resources :articles` in routes.rb file and using `rails routes --expanded` in the console (an ordinary console, not rails), we'll see all routes and controllers in console.

+Don't forget to specify exactly your URI, bec when using `resources :articles`, Rails create a whole bunch of unnecessary routes, so, use `resources :articles, only: [:..., :...]` to specify what routes will be used in your application.

+`resources :articles, only: [:show, :index, :new, :create]` =>

+1. `/articles` to show all articles

+2. `/articles/1` to show the first article

+3. `/articles/new` to create a new article

+4. `/articles/create` to

+We can render the new article to the page.
+But this is only render, it is not saved in the db.
+When creating a new article, nothing might happen and a new article is not saved.
+This is because we don't render it in `create` method in Articles controller.
+By using `render plain: params[:article]`, we'll specify what is going to be rendered: a new article.
+So, on `'/articles'`, a new article will be returned: `{"title"=>"eweqweqwe", "description"=>"qweqeqweqwewqe"}` **But, it only renders by the browser, the new article is NOT saved yet**.

+Sometimes, we might encounter a problem with turbo.
+I had a problem with rendering a new article.
+It didn't return a new article.
+The solution for it is to add `data: { turbo: false }` in the form.
+The form in in new.html.erb file.